Complete & Partial Dentures in Dwarka

 Full mouth (Complete) removable dentures can be either “conventional” or “immediate”.
 A conventional denture is made and placed in the mouth about 12-16 weeks after the teeth have been removed and the gum tissue has healed.
 In some patients, this period can extend up to 24 weeks.

 An immediate denture involves planting of Dentures right after the decayed or lost teeth/tooth is removed.
 It requires additional impression and measurement of the mouth and is attained during the preliminary visit.
 The immediate denture is prepared or manufactured before the removal of the tooth, such that it can be placed right after the removal of the natural tooth.
 As the treatment of Immediate Denture does not provide much time for healing after the teeth removal, additional effort will have to be carried out to make the denture fit properly over the place of the removed natural teeth.
-The key benefit of immediate denture is that the patient does not have to be without the teeth while in the healing period.
-The immediate denture is an alternate to the conventional denture.

 Dental Implant supported Complete Dentures